 What Is This Feature?

-Bundling Content (a.k.a., Bundles) enables you to curate and share small groups of content in your Gallery externally with prospects as well as with key internal stakeholders as needed.
+Bundles enable you to curate and share small groups of Gallery content externally with prospects as well as with key internal stakeholders.

 How It Helps

-With Bundles, you can direct prospects to the specific content assets they need to make decisions.
+With Bundles, you can direct prospects to the specific content assets they need in the sales cycle.

-Beyond curating your content inventory in Gallery to help customer-facing teams find and share individual pieces of content, Bundles allows those teams to create curated experiences for prospects, customers, and any other groups who should receive it.
-Bundling Content enables you to strategically share small groups of content with the external individual or people who need it.
-No more sending single attachments over multiple emails that have a higher likelihood of getting lost in the shuffle.
+Beyond curating your content inventory in Gallery to help customer-facing teams find and share individual pieces of content, Bundles allows those teams to create tailored experiences for prospects, customers, and any other groups who should receive it.

 - To add a personal touch, salespeople working with larger opportunities use Bundling Content to create a place to direct their prospects, providing them with personalized, organized assets to help drive their decision making.
 Add in associated names and contact info in the Bundle description so there's no confusion on who this Bundle is coming from and going to.